Opportunities for students and teachers

 Young at Art

-Young at Art is a juried art exhibition that brings the work of young visual artists to local art galleries across the City of Ottawa.
-The exhibition, held annually since 1996, represents a tremendous opportunity for the public exhibition and recognition of the creative efforts of these young local artists.
-Creators of accepted works will have their pieces displayed in a community gallery – often near where they live – and are eligible for a number of prizes and awards contributed by the City of Ottawa and Young at Art Sponsors.
+Young at Art is a juried art exhibition bringing the work of young visual artists to local art galleries.
+The exhibition, held annually since 1996, represents a tremendous opportunity for the public exhibition and recognition of the creative efforts of these young artists.
+Creators of accepted works will have their pieces displayed in a community gallery and are eligible for a number of prizes and awards contributed by the City of Ottawa and Young at Art Sponsors.

-Submitted artwork enters a jury process which determines which pieces will be exhibited in the City of Ottawa's community galleries.
-Young at Art juries are a diverse mix of established artists from our community who help to deliver exciting, quality exhibitions based on common assessment criteria.
+Submitted artwork enters a jury process that determines which pieces will be exhibited in the City of Ottawa's community galleries.
+New Young at Art jurors are selected each year and are a diverse mix of established artists from our community who help to deliver exciting, quality exhibitions based on common assessment criteria.

 Artists of accepted works will have their piece displayed in a community gallery.
-In addition, a number of prizes for outstanding work are presented to young artists at the citywide awards ceremony.
+In addition, a number of prizes are presented for outstanding artwork at our awards ceremony.